V-Squared/V-Squared.github.io/plan/flow/writing/style-guide.md

         Village Tronic Trademarks
         Common Trademarks
         Special Thanks
+    Article Brief
+        Audience
+        Targets

 # Introduction

 ## Who is this Article for

-This article is mandatory for all editors of V²Site.
-As for contributing authors, you are welcome to read and follow this style guide for structured writing in case you you enjoy it.
+This article is mandatory for all V²Core Team Authors, V² Senior Editors, and V²Shop Authors.
+As for contributing authors, you are welcome to read and follow this style guide for structured writing in case you enjoy it.
 In doing so you will make your editor's job more easy.
 If however, you dread reading and following a style guide then simply ignore it.
 We want your expertise.
 In such case trust you competent V² editor to apply this style guide to your article.
 That's exactly what the editor is there for :-).

 ## Purpose of Structured Writing